 This tutorial covers the difference between super and super with props parameter in React class constructor.

-For example, React component is defined with super(props) in constructor
+For example, React component defines with super(props) in the the constructor.

 class PropsExampleComponent extends React.Component {